 Here are some things I like and dislike about using pigmented lacquer on cabinets:

 - The durability: Pre-catalyzed lacquer is more durable than non-catalyzed lacquer and even more durable than door and trim enamel you can buy from any paint and home improvement store.
 After curing, the added catalyst results in a harder and more chemical-resistant finish compared to waterborne enamel.
 Stain resistance is really important in a kitchen if you cook a lot.
 The last thing you want to do is ruin your beautiful cabinets wiping off food spills.
 The durability factor is one of the main reasons I prefer using lacquer on my customers cabinets.

 - The finish: I've sprayed hundreds of cabinet doors with different paints in various colors, but lacquer, by far, looks and feels smoother to the touch.
 Lacquer is very thin and as a result it lays out smoother on cabinet doors than any paint I've ever used.
-Paint is a lot thicker in consistency and because of that it's more prone to orange peel texture.
+Paint is a lot thicker and because of that it's more prone to orange peel texture.
 You can certainly achieve a beautiful finish with enamel, but lacquer will give your cabinets more of a factory finish.

 - The dry time: As a business owner, the sooner I can spray cabinet doors and install them, the better.
 One thing I love about spraying lacquer is the super fast dry time compared to slow-drying paints.
 I can spray cabinet doors and handle them in under one hour without marring the finish.
 When I spray cabinet frames, the fast dry time allows me to spray the primer and top coats all in the same day and clean up the kitchen too.
-Paint takes hours to dry before you can move to the next step.
+Paint takes hours to dry before you can even move to the next step.